 You can just relax in many places of the largest Yarkon Park, Luna Park, Leumi Park in Ramat Gan, on the beaches of Tel Aviv embankment Promenade(the beaches are public and free), it's port with traditional cafes and attraction for kids, walking along the Herzliya embankment, the streets of the beautiful Neve Tzedek quarter combining a Europen atmosphere, or the "White city".

 Shoppers will be attracted to designer stores in Tel Aviv.
 Unique items can be found at the Nahlat Binyamin market, Dizengoff street, and Jaffa's big flea market.
 Various Goodies attract markets "Levinsky", "SHUK Carmel", numerous restaurants and small restaurants, and even pavilions on the streets.

-But no matter how many attractions and attractive places in Tel Aviv are listed, there is still a lot of interesting things to see, relax or have fun.
-This city is diverse and beautiful, so it is worth a visit – it will bring every guest a lot of joy and inspiration!don't forget to climb to the 49th floor of the Azrieli tower to enjoy the observation point of Tel Aviv, the highest spot of the city.
+But no matter how many attractions and attractive places in Tel Aviv are listed, there is still a lot of interesting things to see, relax or have fun with.
+This city is diverse and beautiful, so it is worth a visit – it will bring every guest a lot of joy and inspiration! don't forget to climb to the 49th floor of the Azrieli tower to enjoy the observation point of Tel Aviv, the highest spot in the city.

-I offer a modern Tel Aviv tour to explore the new era history with all the new progressive moments and innovations that the city has to offer, if you are interested touring tel Aviv with a tour guide just contact me.
+I offer a modern Tel Aviv tour to explore the new era history with all the new progressive moments and innovations that the city has to offer if you are interested in touring tel Aviv with a tour guide just contact me.